G5/g5_foundation_client/README.md

 ### Usage

+Before you can run any of the code below, your environment must be configured as [G5 Authentication Client](https://github.com/G5/g5_authentication_client) expects.

 It's pretty limited right now.
 You may fetch a Location given a UID, which must point to a G5 Hub Location detail page.

 ```ruby